-Interestingly, many PPC marketers think click fraud is a relic of the past.
+Interestingly, many PPC marketers think fraudulent clicks are a relic of the past.
 Something that happened in the wild west days of the internet back in the early 2000’s.
 Those same people often think click fraud no longer exists, or is already handled by the ad networks who sell you clicks.
 Maybe you’re even one of these people!

 So what is click fraud?

-Put simply, click fraud is the action of creating a click interaction with an online ad and having no genuine interest in a conversion action.
+Click fraud is a type of ad fraud.
+Its goal is to create a click interaction with an online ad and having no genuine interest in a conversion action.

-But click fraud can also be non-malicious.
-We routinely see that bots & web scrapers can rack up significant ad spend costs for advertisers despite no specific targeting or malicious intent.
+But ad fraud can also be non-malicious.
+We routinely see suspicious clicks that come up from good bots.
+For example, web scrapers can rack up significant ad spend costs from repeated clicks for advertisers despite no specific targeting or malicious intent.

 For example, a PPC keyword research tool may be looking to find out what landing pages the ads for a certain keyword point to.
 To do this, it loads a Google search, locates the ads, and clicks them.
-This costs the advertiser money, and is technically click fraud.
+This costs the advertiser their ad budget, and is technically click fraud.
 But there’s no malicious intent here, just collateral damage.

 It’s estimated that anything up to one quarter of all online advertising interactions occurs as a result of click fraud – with some industry leaders saying the number could be even higher still.

 What is the impact of click fraud?